HERE IS ST. JACOB TRIVIA ABOUT OUR PEOPLE

 She looks so cute in her own little WSU stocking cap.

---Pastor Hout just returned from the Top Museum in
+--Pastor Hout visited the Top Museum in Burlington,

 Judith Schultz.
 She has been on a number of TV